Helioviewer-Project/events-api/README.md

 # events-api
 A unified API and event database that collects, normalizes, and serves solar event data from multiple sources (HEK, CCMC, WSA, RHESSI) for use in Helioviewer.org and related tools.

+## Features

+- **Multi-source Event Collection**: Collects and normalizes solar event data from CCMC DONKI, WSA, and other sources
+- **Coordinate Transformation**: High-performance batch coordinate transformation from HGS to HPC with caching
+- **RESTful API**: Modern REST API with v1 and v2 endpoints for event querying
+- **Real-time Processing**: Event collection with configurable chunk intervals for efficient data processing
+- **Redis Caching**: Comprehensive caching layer for HTTP requests and coordinate transformations
+- **PostgreSQL Storage**: Robust data storage with Eloquent ORM and database migrations

 ## Development Setup

 This project uses Docker Compose for local development with PHP 8.4, Nginx, and PostgreSQL.